 Studies show that the real effect of open offices is almost the exact opposite of what it’s intended to be.
 Employees are less happy and have more stress.
 They take more sick days.
 Face-to-face interaction actually decreases in open offices, with more emails and messages sent instead.

 Employees tend to find the open office layout distracting, making it difficult to focus.
 In fact, the noise and activity in an open office tend to drive productivity down.
 But the news isn’t all bad.
 Open offices do tend to work for one type of collaboration – when a team is trying to come up with new ideas.
 An open office is ideal for discussing concepts and bouncing ideas off your team members.
 The problem is that when an idea is chosen and needs to be implemented, workers need space, quiet, and often privacy in order to do the work of putting their ideas into action.
+Using privacy screens would provide an answer to that problem though.
 Having a clean office can positively affect the team so they can focus on the details of their work, which could help to balance out some of the negatives of an open office.
 Using companies similar to Green Facilities can allow workers to have clean environments to show off to their clients, working towards more business for themselves and the business at large.

 Despite all the research that suggests that open office plans don’t work the way people want them to, they continue to persist.
 There are several reasons why.
 Open office layouts are cheap to put in place and can allow a company to fit more people in less space than with traditional offices, or even cubicles.
 The open office design also brings to mind the vision of a particular type of successful company.